comp426-2023-spring/a04/README.md

 # a03
-This assignment will introduce creating APIs using Express.js

-This assignment for COMP 426 is intended to help you work through creating an API using Node.js and Express.js.
+This assignment will help you set up and interact with a database using Express.js and better-sqlite.

-This assignment is, as ever, an exercise in finding, reading, interpreting, and applying documentation.
+Make sure to consult the appropriate documentation as you work through the assignment instructions.

 ## DO NOT CLONE THIS REPOSITORY DIRECTLY

-Use the GitHub classroom link instead: https://classroom.github.com/a/cyXk13b7
+Use the GitHub classroom link instead: https://classroom.github.com/a/GQsrzvZT

 These links for every assignment are listed in the SECRETS repo: https://github.com/comp426-2022-spring/secrets